-OMAC is known in the manufacturing and machine tool industry for being involved in a number of initiatives.
+OMAC is known in the manufacturing and machine tool industry for its initiatives such as MTConnect and STEP NC.
 In the broader manufacturing arena, the Microsoft Manufacturing Users Group helped engineers navigate through the pioneering days of Windows on the factory floor.

 Because I am deeply involved in the packaging machinery community, I have naturally been most involved in the OMAC Packaging Workgroup (OPW), which brought us PackML and a modular approach to programming that led to the Make2Pack collaboration between OPW and WBF, the Organization for Production Technology (formerly known as World Batch Forum).
 In turn, that resulted in ISA-TR88.00.02-2008 - Machine and Unit States: An Implementation Example of ISA-88, where the PackML state model, modes, and tag naming conventions reside.

 It used to be no one knew what PackML was, despite press coverage on its development and early adoption.
 That has changed.
 Packaging machine builders and users know what PackML is now.
 The next challenge is to achieve "main street" implementation, as it is still in the "early adopter" phase.